runbiscuit/layered/README.md

 ```

 ## Contributing
-Feel free to make pull requests to the `develop` branch, and for any bugs, please do not hesistate to open an issue!
+Feel free to make pull requests to the `develop` branch, and for any bugs, please do not hesitate to open an issue!

-To install the dependencies in Gulpfile.js used to build resources:
+To install the dependencies used to build resources:

 ```
-npm install gulp gulp-sass gulp-minify-css gulp-jade gulp-autoprefixer gulp-uglify gulp-obfuscate gulp-concat gulp-strip-css-comments gulp-strip-comments
+npm install
 ```

 ## Credits